zairahira/zairahira/README.md

 <h2 align="center"> About me </h2>

-<h3 align="center">I am a Linux enthusiast transitioning into DevOps.
+<h3 align="center">I am a Linux enthusiast transitioning deeper into DevOps.
 I love to write and teach developers through my beginner friendly  articles.</h3>

 <!--
 **zairahira/zairahira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.